Get Set Up to Sell Online

 Marketplace or your own site?
 Do you want to test the waters in a marketplace?
 Or does it make more sense to open your own shop with a service like Big Cartel?
 In a marketplace, you don’t have to worry about design details or page layout.
 With your own site, you get to decide what paint to put on the walls and where to hang the pictures.
 It’s also easier to stand out when you have your own shop, but that’s partially because you’re more responsible for driving traffic to it.

 Read up on more pros and cons in our Big Cartel vs. Etsy breakdown and decide what makes sense for you.
+If you’re ready to start a Big Cartel store, you can sign up now and get a head start on the competition.

 Keep in mind that all payment processors have a small fee to cover the cost of services.
 Some platforms will also charge a fee per listing or transaction (we don’t), so you’ll need to figure all that into your pricing.
 Also, payment processors need to know who you are, so be ready to provide info such as a Tax ID, business license, name, and address.